Find Grad Schools

 47 Yearly Graduations

 American Public University System tops the list of the most popular school in the U.S. for homeland security majors who are seeking their graduate certificate.
 Roughly 50,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,840 per year, while in-state graduate students, on average, pay $6,660 per year.
-For the 2020-2021 academic year, 47 graduate certificates were handed out to homeland security majors at American Military University.
-Around 28% of these students were from an underrepresented racial-ethnic group, and 23% were women.
+During the most recent year for which we have data, 47 people received their graduate certificate in homeland security from American Military University.
+Of these students, 32% were women and 41% were members of underrepresented racial-ethnic groups.

 45 Yearly Graduations

 John Jay College of Criminal Justice is the 2nd most popular school in the nation for students seeking a graduate certificate in homeland security.
 Roughly 15,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-For the 2020-2021 academic year, 45 graduate certificates were handed out to homeland security majors at John Jay.
-Of these students, 42% were women and 60% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 45 people received their graduate certificate in homeland security from John Jay.
+About 59% of this group were women, and 52% were students from an underrepresented racial-ethnic group.

 #3